TheDogHusky/super-logger/README.md

 > This package is under GNU GPL 3.0.
 > Use the package as your wishes. **WE AREN'T RESPONSIBLE FOR WHAT YOU DO WITH THE PACKAGE!**
 > You found a bug?
 Report it on the [GitHub](https://github.com/TheDogHusky/super-logger) or send me an email!
+> Any suggestions?
+Send them on the github by opening an Issue or send me an email!